CommonEvaluationPlatform/CEP/README.md

 - RSA Core
 - Surrogate Root of Trust

-`cep_vcu118` - VCU118 Development Board
+`cep_big_vcu118` -
-- 100 MHz Core Frequency
+- 125 MHz Core Frequency
-- 5% LUT Utilization
+- 17% LUT Utilization
-- 1x WithNBigCore
+- 4x WithNBigCores
 - CEP Registers
 - AES Core
+- DES3 Core
+- FIR Core
+- IIR Core
+- DFT Core
+- IDFT Core
+- MD5 Core
+- 4x GPS Cores
+- 4x SHA-256 Cores
+- RSA Core
-- Surrogate Root of Trust (SRoT)
+- Surrogate Root of Trust

 Assuming the Vivado environment scripts have been sourced within your current shell, the following commands can be used to build and program the FPGA *SUB_PROJECT*.
 Programming requires that the digilent drivers have been installed and that you have a USB connection to the JTAG USB-port of you preffered FPGA board.